pulumi/pulumi-hugo/themes/default/content/blog/pulumi-watch-mode-with-rust/index.md

 Go, operating system event APIs, and finding a solution for our build issues and missing feature.

-To close this feature gap for one of our most important platforms, Pulumi v3.39.0 includes a binary built with Rust to implement file-watching.
-From a user perspective, “pulumi watch” works as it always has.
+To close this feature gap for one of our most important platforms, Pulumi v3.39.0 includes a binary built with Rust to implement file-watching. “pulumi watch” works as it always has.
 And as the first component to use the Rust language, it validated Pulumi's approach to engineering of using the best languages and tools available.